-For an elevated twist, you can add shredded cheese, chopped cooked ham or bacon, chopped canned jalapeños, or chopped green chiles to the mix.
+For an elevated twist on this Jiffy corn casserole recipe, you can add shredded cheese, chopped cooked ham or bacon, chopped canned jalapeños, or chopped green chiles to the mix.
 It'll make the perfect accompaniment to your next dinner with family and friends!

 Table of Contents